 The American striped ties

-made his first official visit to America.
+In the same years (early 20th century), the Prince of Wales, future Duke of Windsor, made his first official visit to America.
 On that occasion, he charmed the Americans with his “Dull red & Navy blue” wide-striped tie, representing the Granatieri Regiment, for which the Prince served during the war.
 They began copying the style and the fashion of the striped ties soared.
 However, the Americanized version of the Regimental tie, often identified as the “Repp Stripe Tie” has got stripes going from right to left.
 This is opposite to the direction of the stripes in the traditional British Regimental Tie, which goes from left to right, recalling the military concept “from heart to sword”.

 Photo by @gabrielhcohen